OHSP and IRB News

 Good Clinical Practice Training Requirement changes:

-News for Researchers
+Other News for Researchers

 - Informed Consent – A new "Key Elements" section and a rearrangement of content is designed to facilitate a potential subject's decision to participate or not.
-For details, see the FSU Common Rule Implementation Updates in January 2018.